Skip to main content

 This metric calculates total sales tracked by Layers over the last 7 days, grouped by product.

-Imported (ShopifyQL) Metrics
+Imported (ShopifyQL) metrics

 Imported metrics leverage Shopify’s native analytics data through ShopifyQL queries.
 These metrics provide access to Shopify’s comprehensive sales data, including information not available through Layers’ analytics like returns, refunds, and detailed financial metrics.
 Key characteristics: